ninoNinkovic/LiveStamps/README.md

 @copyright   (c) TundraTech 08-03-2015
 ```

 As an exercise, let's examine what happens if the "date" stamp was NOT defined.
 The output would be assumed to be two static values as so:

 ```
 @copyright   (c) TundraTech date
 ```

 However, the stamp would still be "live" because a regex was supplied.

 Changing either value in the list would instantly update all existing stamps in the document, allowing you to enter a static date or change to a different company name if desired.

-**Changing the regex however, would abandon all the the previous stamps, rendering them permanent...
+**However, changing the regex** would abandon all the the previously inserted stamps, rendering them permanent...
 Careful!**